In the will of our Lord, we will hold our 40th Family Conference as follows:

 Br.
 Varghese Kurian (Kerala) – Br.
 Kurian was brought up in an assembly and was saved at the beginning of his teens through the ministry of his father and the Lord called him for full time ministry at the end of it.
 He has studied a few years at different Bible institutes.
 From 1985, he is engaged in local assembly work, Bible school teaching in different states of India.
 He is also involved in convention and conference ministry and ministering to God’s people in different parts of the world.
 The Lord blessed him and his wife Ammukutty, with 3 daughters and 1 son and 2 grandchildren.

 Br.
 George Johnson (Toronto, Canada) – George Johnson (Ph.
-D. in Zool.) has been a Research Fellow and a Lecturer in Biology in different colleges and high schools in India; and now continuing teaching in Canada.
-He conducts seminars on creation-evolution issues, writes articles on Christian Apologetics and serves as an elder in Hilltop Chapel, Toronto, Canada.
+D. in Zool.) has been a Research Fellow and a Lecturer in Biology in different colleges and high schools in India; and now continuing teaching in Canada in a public school.
+Defending Christian faith (Apologetics) has been his passion.
+He conducts seminars on creation-evolution issues and writes articles on Christian Apologetics in various magazines in English, Malayalam and Hindi.
+Recently he has started witnessing among Muslims through public debates and small group dialogues.
+He attends Hilltop Bible Chapel, Toronto, and serves as an elder there.
+He lives in Brampton (ON) with his wife Shiny (who is also a school teacher), and two children Jeslin and Joel.

 There are five plenary sessions which develop the theme of the conference.
 There is one session each day.